-In connection with the settlement of the securities class action litigation in 1994, the Company issued 1,000,000 shares of 7% cumulative convertible preferred stock with an aggregate value of \$1,000,000.
-The following summarizes the terms of 7% cumulative convertible preferred stock as more fully set forth in the Certificate of Designation.
-The preferred stock has a liquidation value of \$1 per share, is non-voting and convertible into common stock of the Company at a price of \$5.20 per share.
-Preferred stock- holders are entitled to receive a cash dividend of 7% paid semi- annually.
-The preferred shares are callable by the Company at any time after the first anniversary of issuance, at prices ranging form 101% to 105% of face value.
-In addition, if the closing price of the Company's common stock exceeds \$13.80 per share for a period of 20 consecutive trading days, the preferred shares are callable by the Company at a price equal to 1% of face value.
-The Certificate of Designation also states that the holders of the preferred shares may require the Company, subject to certain conditions, to purchase any and all of the outstanding preferred shares at a price of \$1.00 per share at any time commencing December 1, 1999.
-During the six months ended September 30, 1998, 63,262 shares of the preferred were converted into 12,166 shares of common stock.
-During the year ended March 31, 1998, holders of 15,359 shares of preferred stock converted such shares into 2,953 shares of the Company's common stock.
+In connection with the settlement of the securities class action litigation in 1994, the Company issued 1,000,000 shares of Series A \$0.07 Convertible Preferred Stock (the "Series A Preferred Stock") with an aggregate value of \$1,000,000.
+The following summarizes the terms of Series A Preferred Stock as more fully set forth in the Certificate of Designation.
+The Series A Preferred Stock has a liquidation value of \$1 per share and is non-voting.
+Each share Series A Preferred Stock is convertible into 0.1923 of a share of common stock.
+Holders of Series A Preferred Stock are entitled to receive cumulative cash dividends of \$0.07 per year, payable semi-annually.
+Until November 30, 1999 the Series A Preferred Stock is callable by the Company at a price of \$1.04 per share, plus accrued and unpaid dividends, and thereafter at a price of \$1.05 per share, plus accrued and unpaid dividends.
+In addition, if the closing price of the Company's common stock exceeds \$13.80 per share for a period of 20 consecutive trading days, the Series A Preferred Stock is callable by the Company at a price equal to \$0.01 per share, plus accrued and unpaid dividends.
+The Certificate of Designation for the Series A Preferred Stock also states that at any time after December 1, 1999 any holder of Series A Preferred Stock may require the Company to redeem his shares of Series A Preferred Stock (if there are funds with which the Company may do so) at a price of \$1.00 per share.
+Notwithstanding any of the foregoing redemption provisions, if any dividends on the Series A Preferred Stock are past due, no shares of Series A Preferred Stock may be redeemed by the Company unless all outstanding shares of Series A Preferred Stock are simultaneously redeemed.
+During the nine months ended December 31, 1998, 65,029 shares of the Series A preferred stock were converted into 12,525 shares of common stock.
+During the year ended March 31, 1998, holders of 15,359 shares of the Series A Preferred Stock converted such shares into 2,953 shares of the Company's common stock.
+At December 31, 1998, 828,765 shares of Series A Preferred Stock were outstanding.